0113 343 8407

 Teaching Commitments: BMS, LSM (2nd year MBChB module), RESS, MRes, ESREP

-Phil Quirke has an active research group in bowel cancer as well as being the Academic Training Programme Director for West Yorkshire and the Chair of the NHS Bowel Cancer Screening Programme Pathology Committee.
+Phil Quirke has an active research group in bowel cancer as well as being the Academic Training Programme Director for West Yorkshire, the Chair of the NHS Bowel Cancer Screening Programme Pathology Committee and President of the Pathological society of Great Britain and Ireland.

 His major interests are in bowel cancer.
 The first YCR programme concentrates on (i) quality of surgery and multidisciplinary treatment (ii) response to therapy in clinical trials in colorectal cancer contributing to the pathology and molecular pathology assessments (iii) screening and the development of early neoplastic lesions.
 The second YCR programme is directed at improving outcomes in colorectal cancer in Yorkshire and the Humber.
-The CRUK programme lead by Professor John Ladbury is aimed at understanding cancer of non-genetic origin.
+The CRUK programme lead by Professor John Ladbury is aimed at understanding cancer of non-genetic origin and the CRUK programme of Professor Eva Morris into linkage of routine datasets in coloreactal neoplasia.
 I am part of the digital pathology group lead by Dr Darren Treanor in collaboration with computing within the University of Leeds with interests in 3 Dimensional histopathology and genotype phenotype integration.
-We are using molecular testing to choose targeted therapies in the MRC Focus 4 trial and are part of the national SCORT network trying to discover new molecular markers.
+We are using molecular testing to choose targeted therapies in the MRC Focus 4 trial and are part of the national MRC SCORT network trying to discover new molecular markers.
+We are involved in over 30 lower GI cancer trials.
+We are exploring the value of new forms of microscopy the light sheet microscope and nanoscopy in bowel cancer.